 - PRS CE 24 Review

-Our Top 5 Best Electric Guitars Under $2000
+Our 5 Top Electric Guitars Less Than $2000

 With two grand to spend, you gain entry to the premium guitar market.
 All guitars in this price range have excellent tonewoods, hardware, and build quality.
 Craftsmanship is A-class as manufacturers tighten up their belts and even perform professional setups before shipping it out.